 Tips for Industrial Floor Care

 It’s certainly a challenge, but clean floors in the workplace are essential to the overall sanitation and safety of your operation.
 Whether you operate a large DC or small shop, keeping the floors clean and free of debris will help things run more efficiently and reduce accidents caused by slips, trips, and falls.
 Additionally, making floor maintenance a part of your routine keeps your products cleaner and deters vermin.
 Here are some crucial points to consider in tackling floor cleanliness.

-Silica dust control – Dust is an annoyance and if not dealt with, causes your workplace and products to become dirty.
-But if it’s silica dust, it’s not just dust—they’re hazardous!
+Prevention is better than a cure – Dust is an annoyance and, if not dealt with, causes your workplace and products to become dirty.
+But some types of dust are not just dust—they’re hazardous!
 Silica and asbestos dust are particularly dangerous and may cause cancer.
-Effective June 23, 2018, OSHA has reduced the permissible exposure limit of respirable crystalline silica dust , requiring employers to use engineering and housekeeping controls to limit workers’ exposure.
+Effective June 23, 2018, OSHA has reduced the permissible exposure limit of respirable crystalline silica, requiring employers to use engineering and housekeeping controls to limit workers’ exposure.

-- Scrubbers – Everyday scrubbing can be handled with a variety of scrubbers.
+Scrubbers – Everyday scrubbing can be handled with a variety of scrubbers.
 Some are compact to get into tight spaces, and others are built for large, open areas.
 Again, evaluate your needs.
 Consider how big the area is, how often the need to scrub is, and rider fatigue to determine the type of machine that meets your requirements.

 Inspections – Adopt a facility inspection checklist that includes housekeeping guidelines.
 Be specific regarding floors.
 Be sure there are NO signs of spills; there is NO debris or garbage; the AISLES and dock area are neat/organized.
 Like proper vehicle maintenance, if you maintain your facilities’ floor, you won’t have to repair or replace it as often.
 Regular floor care prevents or will minimize serious floor damage, such as unevenness, scratches, bumps, and discoloration.
 In addition to safety issues and the cost of maintenance, when customers or potential clients see dirty and neglected flooring, it can quickly create a negative impression.